gizemcaylak/Potpourri/README.md

 Building Potpourri requires the Boost C++ library.

 ## Installation:
-In order to build Potpourri for MATLAB, you can use GNU make:
+In order to build Potpourri for MATLAB, just type make on the terminal!:
 ```
 make
 ```